RitthujaKandasamy/Sign_language/README.md

 If you change the number of classes, make sure to correspondingly update the variable `n_classes` in `model_architecture.py` file.

 ## Training

+For training the model, simply run the entire file